lukestairwalker/OpenCV/README.md

 3. To calculate the similarity of two descriptors (from two images), you calculate the distance between the vectors (e.g. euclidian distance for SIFT, SURF & Hamming distance for binary descriptors from ORB, BRIEF).

 ## Filter
-Using convolution with a filter on a grayscale image, you can detect corners in an image.
+Using convolution with a filter on a grayscale image, you can detect edges in an image.
 The value which is displayed in a grayscale image is the intensity (Helligkeit).
 - Sobel
 - LaPlace
 - Gaussian → smoothing